Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Preliminaries

 Several other variants of the Kemeny rule have been proposed in the literature, either to obtain generalizations able to deal with partial or weak orders~\citep{dwork2001rank,zwicker2018cycles}, to penalize more some pairwise disagreements than others~\citep{kumar2010generalized}, or to account for candidates that may become unavailable after voters express their preferences~\citep{baldiga2010choice,lu2010unavailable}.

-Indeed, despite its popularity, the Kemeny rule has received several criticisms.
+Despite its popularity, the Kemeny rule has received several criticisms.
 One of them is that the Kendall tau distance counts equally the disagreements on every pair of candidates.
 This property is undesirable in many settings.
 For instance, with a web search engine, a disagreement on a pair of web pages with high positions in the considered rankings should have a higher cost than a disagreement on pairs of web pages with lower ones.
-This drawback motivated the introduction of weighted Kendall tau distances by Kumar and Vassilvitskii~\citeyear{kumar2010generalized}.
-We compare our work to theirs in Appendix \ref{app:RelatedWork} and show that the \(k\)-wise Kendall tau distance is also well suited to penalize more the disagreements involving alternatives at the top of the input rankings, as illustrated by the following example.
+This drawback motivated the introduction of weighted Kendall tau distances by Kumar and Vassilvitskii \cite{kumar2010generalized}.